Feature Friday – Wild Calm

 What is the Difference between doing a meditative activity indoors vs outdoors?

-Meditative practises done in nature have increased benefits not attained indoors.
-Coniferous trees emit a compound called phytoncides that increase our natural killer cells, boosting our immune system, and helping us fight infections.
+Meditative practices done in nature have increased benefits not attained indoors.
+Coniferous trees emit a compound called phytoncides that increase our natural killer cells, boost our immune system, and help us fight infections.

 What are some of your favourite places to go forest bathing within the Edmonton River Valley?

-There is a wealth of urban forests to explore and enjoy within the Edmonton Metropolitan River Valley.
-The river valley creates a feeling of escaping to the mountains without leaving the city.
-My favourite locations to guide are Buena Vista Park during the evening after the dogs have gone home, Blackmud Creek Ravine and Larch Sanctuary.
+The Edmonton Metropolitan River Valley offers a wealth of urban forests to explore and enjoy.
+The river valley creates a feeling of escape from the city.
+My favourite locations to guide are Buena Vista Park in the evening after the dogs have gone home, Blackmud Creek Ravine, mountains and Larch Sanctuary.

 What are some ways to practise more mindfulness when out in nature?

 When out in nature, slow your pace and focus less on the destination.
 One aspect of forest therapy is the opportunity to follow an invitation given by a guide.
 An example of an invitation would be to explore textures.
 In warmer weather, take the time to feel your surroundings.
-When you slow down and engage with your surroundings, your nervous system will start to reset.
+Your nervous system will reset when you slow down and engage with your surroundings.

 What are some of the high-level benefits of practising forest Therapy?